rxue/learning-dirary/books/programming/practical-coding/code-complete/part-ii-creating-high-quality-code/README.md

 # Chapter 6: Working Classes
 ## 6.4.
 Reasons to Create a Class

+*gold-plating* : creating of functionality that isn't required and that unnecessarily adds complexity

+**OWN COMMENT** : mentioned also in the book, Growing Object-Oriented Software, Guided by Tests

 ### Classes to Avoid
  * *god class*
  * Eleminate irrelevant class - pure data without behavior